amdp/cooperacynuxt/LearningDocs.md

 The middleware: ['auth']
 is just to make it private,
-that is, for logged in members so you should remove it.
+that is, for logged in members, so you should remove it.

 methods: { ..}, as we know,
 is for js functions.
 You should make only one
-function that sends the contact form info to the server and the server sends the email to cooperacy@cooperacy.org.
+function connected to the form that sends the contact form info to the server so that the server sends the email to cooperacy@cooperacy.org.